graduateclimateconference/gcc2022/logistics.md

 # Transportation

+{% include note.html content="All the times are tentative and given in Pacific Time.
+This may be updated as bus schedules are confirmed.
+All attendees will be emailed with final transportation information closer to the conference." %}

-We will organize and provide transportation from UW to Pack Forest on Friday morning and from Pack Forest to UW on Sunday afternoon.
-There are a variety of options to get from SeaTac to UW.
+We will organize and provide transportation to and from Pack Forest on Friday morning and Sunday afternoon/evening.
+Complimentary buses will be making stops at UW Seattle campus and the Seattle-Tacoma airport.
+A handful of attendees will also be driving their personal car to the conference and have offered to take some passengers, so you may also be assigned to ride in a car which will likely pick-up at UW.

-### SeaTac Airport - Seattle:
+On Friday morning, two buses will be picking up attendees from UW Seattle campus (exact location TBD) at 9 AM to go to Pack Forest.
+One bus will make an additional stop at the Seattle-Tacoma airport at 10 AM to pick-up attendees who are arriving on Friday morning.

+On Sunday, there will be transportation ready at the conclusion of the conference at 12:30 PM to take attendees back to the Seattle-Tacoma airport (drop off by 3 PM) and the UW campus in Seattle (expected drop off by 3:45 PM).

+For those interested in hiking on Sunday afternoon, we will provide any necessary transportation to the hike.
+Transportation will also be provided after the hike to take attendees back to the Seattle-Tacoma airport (drop off by 8 PM) and the UW campus in Seattle (expected drop off by 8:45 PM).

+# Arriving before Friday morning?

+If you are arriving to Seattle before Friday morning, there are a variety of options to get from the airport to the UW area, which is near where most graduate student hosts will be living.

+The easiest way to get to UW is using the [Link light rail](https://www.soundtransit.org/ride-with-us/routes-schedules/1-line?direction=0&at=1663311600000&view=table&route_tab=schedule&stops_0=1_990006%2C1_99913&stops_1=1_99914%2C1_990005){:target="_blank"}.
+[The airport Link light rail station](https://goo.gl/maps/MFiKQZGPqKDStkGs7){:target="_blank"} is a [6 minute walk](https://www.google.com/maps/dir/Baggage+Claim/SeaTac%2FAirport+Station,+SeaTac,+WA+98188/@47.4445536,-122.3004904,18z/data=!3m1!4b1!4m14!4m13!1m5!1m1!1s0x54905df11b7c57ef:0x380d4344d586c6f1!2m2!1d-122.3016775!2d47.4439441!1m5!1m1!1s0x54905cac071112b3:0x305efe0d2b8c1b56!2m2!1d-122.2969!2d47.44538!3e2){:target="_blank"} from the arrivals terminal.
+Follow signs inside the airport to the light rail station.
+The cost of a one-way ticket from the airport to the UW campus is $3.25, which you can pay at the station.
+- Note that to get to UW from the airport, you will want to go in the northbound direction of “Northgate”.
+When you are heading back to the airport, you will want to go in the southbound “Angle Lake” direction.
+- Be mindful that the Light Rail does not run 24/7 and has different schedules for weekdays, Saturdays, and Sundays.
+- - __For arrivals__ - the last train northbound leaving the airport headed to UW is at 11:44pm __on weekdays__.
+- - __For departures__ - The earliest train headed to the airport from UW is at 4:45am __on weekdays__.

-Google maps and [King County Metro’s online trip planner](http://tripplanner.kingcounty.gov/){:target="_blank"} are both good resources for finding the fastest route using public transportation.
-The [OneBusAway](http://onebusaway.org/){:target="_blank"} smartphone app is a great way to track bus arrival and departure times when using any of the buses within and around Seattle.
+You can also get around Seattle using King County Metro.
+Google maps and [King County Metro’s online trip planner](https://tripplanner.kingcounty.gov/#/app/tripplanning){:target="_blank"} are both good resources for finding the fastest route using public transportation.
+The OneBusAway smartphone app is a great way to track bus arrival and departure times when using any of the buses within and around Seattle.
+Bus fares are usually $2.75 for a single ride.
+You will not receive any change if you pay in cash, so be prepared to provide the exact fare amount or overpay.
+You can also purchase bus pases via the [Transit GO Ticket app](https://kingcounty.gov/depts/transportation/metro/fares-orca/transit-go-ticket.aspx){:target="_blank"}.

-We recommend riding the [Link Light Rail](http://www.soundtransit.org/rider-guide/link-light-rail){:target="_blank"} to get to UW campus from the airport.
-Be mindful that the Light Rail stops running between 1 AM and 5 AM Monday-Saturday and between midnight and 6 AM Sunday.

 Other, more expensive options include a taxi, Uber/Lyft, or [Super Shuttle](http://www.shuttlefare.com/seattle_tacoma_airport_shuttle_sea){:target="_blank"}.

-### SeaTac or UW - Pack Forest:

-You will receive an email before the conference that will detail your travel itinerary (ie. when and where you will be picked up and dropped off).
+# Accommodations in Seattle

+We will do our best to match you with a graduate student host if you need housing Thursday night or Sunday night.
+We will provide more details to individual attendees about their hosts as we get folks matched up.

 <style>
 * {